Myanmar frees journalists working for Turkish broadcaster

 In early September, Turkish President Tayyip Erdogan accused Myanmar of genocide in the western state of Rakhine, a charge that Myanmar denies.
 The United Nations has said an estimated 655,000 Rohingya have fled Rakhine for Bangladesh since the military launched a crackdown on militants in the state in late August.

 Two Reuters journalists, who had covered events in Rakhine, were arrested on Dec.
-12 and are still in detention over accusations they violated the Official Secrets Act.
+12 and are still in detention over accusations they violated the Official Secrets Act, also a hangover from British colonial rule in Myanmar.